CircuitVerse/Interactive-Book/README.md

 **Reminder: Jekyll's issue tracker is not a support forum.**

-In addition to these plugins Interactive book also inherit's all the plugins used in [Just-the-Docs](https://github.com/pmarsceill/just-the-docs)
+In addition to these plugins, Interactive book also inherit's all the plugins used in [Just-the-Docs](https://github.com/pmarsceill/just-the-docs)
 ## Jekyllconf

-[Watch videos](/jekyllconf/) from members of the Jekyll community speak about interesting use cases, tricks they’ve learned or meta Jekyll topics.
+[Watch videos](/jekyllconf/) from members of the Jekyll community speak about interesting use cases, tricks they’ve learned, or meta Jekyll topics.

 ---
-### Create, Contribute, Learn and succeed with CircuitVerse!!!
+### Create, Contribute, Learn, and succeed with CircuitVerse!!!

 Interactive-Book is &copy; 2020 by [CircuitVerse](https://circuitverse.org/)